 Welcome to the Jackson County Amateur Radio Association's web site.
 It shall be our purpose to further the exchange of information and cooperation among members, by promoting radio knowledge and individual operating efficiency.
 JCARA conducts club programs and activities to advance the general interest and welfare of Amateur Radio within the county and surrounding areas of South Mississippi.

 The JCARA Club meetings are held monthly on the last Tuesday of the month, except in December.
-The next Club Meeting will occur on July 28, 2015 at the St. Martin Community Center starting at 6:30 p.m.
+The next Club next meeting will occur on September 29, 2015.

 If you wish to become a member of the JCARA please click here and fill out the application then get in touch with a Club Officer.